PayDock/e-commerce-powerboard-commercetools-npm/README.md

 }
 ```

-Handle specific logic for saving card details.
-Check if the user is logged and widget.isSaveCardEnable() equal true, use widget render methods.
+2. Handle the logic for saving card details.
+Check that the customer is logged in and that widget.isSaveCardEnable() equals true.
+Use the widget render methods.

 ```javascript
 widget.renderSaveCardCheckbox();